chamambom/python_to_text/README.md

-### Subscriber Network Provisioning through an Internet Bandwidth Shaper (Self-Service Portal that generated a text file format Generated from Python)
+### Subscriber Network Provisioning through an Internet Bandwidth Shaper (Self-Service Portal generating a text file format using Python)

 The Internet Bandwidth Shaper Consumed an input txt file in this format